ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

 # Using webhooks

-Ant Media Server provides webhooks for making your system/app know when certain events occurs on the server.
-Therefore, you can register your URL to Ant Media Server which makes POST request when a live stream is started, finished or recorded.
-Firstly,  let's look at how to register your backend URL to Ant Media Server as a webhook.
-After that, we'll provide reference for webhooks.
+Ant Media Server offers webhooks to notify your application when specific events occur on the server.
+By registering your URL with Ant Media Server, you can receive POST requests with certain JSON payloads when events such as the start, finish, or recording of a live stream take place.
+First, we will cover the process of registering your backend URL as a webhook with Ant Media Server.
+Following that, we will provide references and details on how to use these webhooks effectively.

 ![](@site/static/img/68747470733a2f2f616e746d656469612e696f2f77702d636f6e74656e742f75706c6f6164732f323031382f31312f776562686f6f6b732d333030783237332e706e67.png)

 ### Register Your Webhook URL